(c) 2024 PillSync.com

 10 bags per carton

-Each filled bag is packed in an overwrap with a transparent band and oxygen scavenger and oxygen indicator placed inside the overwrapping to prevent deterioration of drug product.
+Each filled bag is packed in an overwrap with a transparent band and oxygen absorber and oxygen indicator placed inside the overwrapping to prevent deterioration of drug product.
 Product should be used within 7 days of removal from overwrap.

 Store at 20°C to 25°C (68°F to 77°F) [see USP Controlled Room Temperature] in the original carton to protect from light.
 Do not freeze.